Welcome to Picardy 2.1!

 If you specify a maximum page number, the error report (Tools > Error Report) will flag instances of page numbers that exceed that limit.
 This provides a sanity check for invalid page numbers.

-Note: To set the separator between headings and page numbers, see the section on export settings.
+Note: To set the separator between headings and page numbers—by default a comma—see the section on export settings.

 Alphabetization settings